 Thanksgiving is right around the corner and this year, I want to be smarter about how I am spending my time in the kitchen.
 My entire family is flying in to Wisconsin, so I want to actually sit down and spend time with my family and not be in the kitchen all day!
 Here’s to less stressful, more meaningful, and still absolutely delicious holiday!

-If you want to skip down this post to my tips, scroll down to the very end.
+If you want to skip down this post to my tips and to see MY THANKSGIVING DAY MENU, scroll down to the very end.

 Last year, I had the pleasure of doing some Facebook Live videos with Go Bold With Butter and I will be doing the same thing this year.
 Stay tuned for Tuesday, 11/13!
 One year, I had made four turkeys in preparation of my videos so by the time Thanksgiving rolled around, I was all turkey’ed out!